ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 Explicitly defining a module interface, allows restricting the default one.
 It acts as a mask over the module's implementation.
 The `cairo.ml` file defines `Cairo`'s implementation.
 Adding a `cairo.mli` file defines `Cairo`'s interface.
-Filenames, without extensions, must be the same.
+Filenames without extensions must be the same.

 To turn `message` into a private definition, don't list it in the `cairo.mli` file:
 <!-- $MDX file=examples/cairo.mli -->